 Hammerhead Karoo GPS Review – Android on your bike computer

-With all that modern smartphones can achieve these days, you’d be forgiven for wondering why the cycling computer still exists at all – apart from the fact smartphone tend to be a touch fragile – Quadlock have done a lot of suggest that your phone is more than adequate
+With all that modern smartphones can achieve these days, you’d be forgiven for wondering why the cycling computer still exists at all – apart from the fact smartphone tend to be a touch fragile – Quadlock have done a lot to suggest that your phone is more than adequate

 Enter: The Hammerhead Karoo.
 Which is an impressive conjoining of names, with the companies namesake a shark and their GPS units called after a vast semidesert region of South Africa notorious for being inhospitable – and coincidentally where many of the company team hail from.

 Karoo states that the Hammerhead has been engineered to survive life on the bike – be it road or MBT, but with all the smarts of a phone.
-As that is essentially what we have, an Android smart phone, dressed as a cycle computer, sporting a sizable battery, waterproofing, an adventure-proof screen and a sim card slot.
+As that is essentially what we have, an Android smartphone, dressed as a cycle computer, sporting a sizable battery, waterproofing, an adventure-proof screen and a sim card slot.
 Can the Karoo encourage people to leave their phones at home and in doing so, worry the old guard of the cycle computer world?

 Bringing out a brand new piece of hardware is always a massive step for any company, let alone launching into the crowded and highly competitive cycle computer market.
-Has the Hammerhead Karoo got what it takes tto to live up to its extreme environment name?
+Has the Hammerhead Karoo got what it takes two to live up to its extreme environment name?

 Hammerhead Karoo GPS Review – Design